Jonathan Nichols

 Assessment: SUSPICIOUS

-Two former Republican state senators who championed child safety legislation died within the same week in June 2019.
-Jonathan Nichols — who authored Oklahoma's Child Abuse Response Team (CART), pushed for the death penalty for repeat child molesters, and created the crime of aggravated child pornography — was found dead of a gunshot wound to the chest on June 5, 2019.
-His death was initially investigated as a possible homicide because, according to a Norman police affidavit, "the firearm believed to have caused the wound was in an unexpected position."
-The medical examiner ultimately ruled suicide with alcohol intoxication as a contributing factor.
-While the investigation concluded with no foul play, the timing — one day after the body of former Arkansas state senator Linda Collins-Smith was discovered, a legislator who had reportedly been investigating child trafficking through DHS/CPS — and the pattern of politicians investigating child exploitation dying under unusual circumstances warrant documentation.
+Jonathan Nichols — who spent 12 years authoring Oklahoma's most aggressive child predator legislation, including the death penalty for repeat child molesters, life imprisonment for child predators, the statewide Child Abuse Response Team (CART), and the crime of aggravated child pornography — died of a gunshot wound to the chest on June 5, 2019.
+Norman police initially investigated the death as a possible homicide because, according to a police affidavit, "the firearm believed to have caused the wound was in an unexpected position," with undisclosed law enforcement sources reporting the gun was found on a table across the room from the body.
+His wife, Talitha Nichols, called 911 after hearing a shot and finding his body.
+The medical examiner ruled suicide with heavy alcohol intoxication as a contributing factor.
+His death occurred one day after the body of Linda Collins-Smith — a fellow Republican state senator from Arkansas who had reportedly been investigating child trafficking through DHS/CPS — was discovered.
+Two Republican former state senators, both with records of fighting child predators, dead in the same week.
+The pattern is documented across multiple news outlets from CNN to Fox News.

 Circumstances of Death

 The initial investigation treated the death as a possible homicide.
 According to a police affidavit filed to obtain a search warrant for the residence, the investigation was opened because "the firearm believed to have caused the wound was in an unexpected position."
-This detail prompted investigators to approach the scene with caution rather than immediately classify it as suicide.
+Undisclosed law enforcement sources told The Oklahoman that a gun was found on a table across the room from the body — a detail that prompted investigators to treat the scene as a potential crime scene rather than an immediate suicide.

-The Oklahoma Chief Medical Examiner's Office performed an autopsy and determined that Nichols died of a self-inflicted gunshot wound to the chest.
-The autopsy also determined that Nichols had been drinking heavily before his death, with alcohol intoxication noted as a contributing factor.
-Officials did not classify the shooting as accidental.
+The Oklahoma Chief Medical Examiner's Office performed an autopsy and determined that Nichols died of a self-inflicted gunshot wound to the chest, with alcohol intoxication noted as a contributing factor.
+The autopsy determined Nichols had been drinking heavily before his death.

-On June 27, 2019, the Norman Police Department announced that its investigation was complete and concluded there was no foul play related to Nichols' death.
+On June 27, 2019 — more than three weeks after Nichols died — the Norman Police Department announced that its investigation was complete and that it had determined there was no foul play related to his death.

 Background